MIRA-KUMAR/Leetcode-Learning/README.md

 Return the head of the linked list after swapping the values of the kth node from the beginning and the kth node from the end (the list is 1-indexed).

+# LeetCode 1752.
+Check if Array Is Sorted and Rotated

+Given an array nums, return true if the array was originally sorted in non-decreasing order, then rotated some number of positions (including zero).
+Otherwise, return false

 # LeetCode 1791.
 Find Center of Star Graph

 There is an undirected star graph consisting of n nodes labeled from 1 to n.
 A star graph is a graph where there is one center node and exactly n - 1 edges that connect the center node with every other node.